 The bill amends the Probate Code of 1939, specifically section 60 of chapter X, to clarify the legal status of adopted individuals.
-It establishes that once an adoption order is finalized, the adoptee is known by their new name and the adopting individuals are recognized as the legal parents, assuming all rights and responsibilities as if the adoptee were their biological child.
-The language has been updated to replace "shall be" with "is" regarding the name change, and "person or persons" has been changed to "individual or individuals" to enhance clarity.
+It establishes that after an adoption order is entered, if the adoptee's name is changed, they are to be known by their new name.
+The individuals adopting the child are recognized as the legal parents, assuming all rights and responsibilities as if the child were their biological offspring.
+The bill also emphasizes that there is no distinction between the rights and duties of natural children and adopted children, making adopted individuals heirs to their adoptive parents and their relatives.

 Statutes affected: House Introduced Bill: 710.60